Sociology (AA-T Degree A0419)

 Introduction to Race and Ethnicity - Honors

-Select one course from the following or any course not already selected from list A3-4
+Choose one course from the following or any course not already used from List A

 Total Units for Major18-20